Chrisae9/chis-website/content/blog/raid-setup.md

 ### Mounting the Drive on Linux

-After the hard drives initialized in RAID I needed to get them to mount them to my file system.
+After the hard drives initialized in RAID, I needed to get them to mount them to my file system.

 #### Displaying the drive: